openharmony/distributeddatamgr_distributeddatamgr_cangjie_wrapper/README.md

 - preferences: The User Preferences Wrapper depends on the preferences, which is used to implement lightweight local Key-Value type data processing capabilities.
 - relational_store: The RDB Store Wrapper relies on the relational_store to implement local relational database management mechanisms.
 - ability_cangjie_wrapper: The Distributed KV Store Wrapper, User Preferences Wrapper, and RDB Store Wrapper depend on the application context capability of ability_cangjie_wrapper, which is used for accessing database resources of the current application, among other purposes.
-- hiviewdfx_cangjie_wrapper: Depends on HiLog capabilities for printing logs at key points.
+- hiviewdfx_cangjie_wrapper: Framework Layer depends on HiLog capabilities for printing logs at key points.
-- cangjie_ark_interop: Depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.
+- cangjie_ark_interop: Framework Layer depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.

 ## Directory Structure